linusschrab/tviburar/README.md

 # tviburar
-...is a dual lane four step polyrytythmic sequencer where each step contains a free running lfo that will generate notes. the lfo modes are, square, sample & hold, triangle, ramp up, ramp down and sine. the steps can also be muted. the two sequencers can influence each others lfo values creating a complex environment where the rate of repetition is stretched out over long, near infinite, timespace.
+...is a dual lane four step polyrytythmic sequencer where each step contains a free running lfo that will generate notes. the lfo modes are, square, sample & hold, triangle, ramp up, ramp down and sine. the steps can also be muted. the two sequencers can influence each others lfo values creating a complex environment where the rate of repetition is stretched out over a long, near infinite, timespace.

 performance tweaks are accessible from the main screen.
 E1 - scrolls through the lfos (alt. switches between the sequencer lanes)